-- 133. The IOs may re-interview any party to clarify significant facts or obtain additional facts as further information is obtained.
+- 213. The IO may re-interview any party to clarify significant facts or obtain additional facts as further information is obtained.
 If this is the case, the re-interview may take the form of a telephone call and be subsequently recorded in a telephone note, or in the form of an email.
-All further information gathered in this way will be recorded in writing, verified as set out in the previous section (where applicable), and saved to the relevant case file in the CMS. - 134.
-In the course of any investigation, IOs may receive further information from parties to any complaint.
+All further information gathered in this way will be recorded in writing, verified as set out in the previous section (where applicable), and saved to the relevant case file in CMS. - 214.
+During any investigation, IOs may receive further information from parties to any complaint.
 Where this occurs, the information may be shared with another party for further comment if the IO considers this necessary.
 The comments from any party will not be attributed to that party if they are shared with another.
-However, it may still be possible for a party to be identifiable on the basis of the nature of the comments provided.
-The Respondent will also receive a copy of the Report (see section C.11) and will be given the opportunity to provide comments or representations.
-In the course of providing comments or representations, the Respondent may request for the information considered during the investigation.
-Any information released to the Respondent will require to be redacted pursuant to the ESC's data privacy and protection duties.
+However, it may still be possible for a party to be identifiable based on the nature of the comments provided.
+The respondent will also receive a copy of the Report (see section C.11) and will be given the opportunity to provide comments or representations.
+While providing comments or representations, the respondent may ask for the information considered during the investigation.
+Any information released to the respondent will require to be redacted pursuant to the ESC's data privacy and protection duties.